Wojciech Gryniewicz

-Wojciech Gryniewicz (born 1946) is a Polish sculptor.
+Wojciech Gryniewicz (5 April 1946 – 4 February 2026) was a Polish sculptor.

-Biography
+Life and career

-He graduated from State High School fine arts in Bydgoszcz and then studied at the Sculpture Department of the National Academy of Fine Arts in Gdańsk.
-Gryniewicz was a student of Alfred Wiśniewski and Adam Smolana.
+Gryniewicz graduated from State High School fine arts in Bydgoszcz and then studied at the Sculpture Department of the National Academy of Fine Arts in Gdańsk.
+He was a student of Alfred Wiśniewski and Adam Smolana.

+Gryniewicz died on 4 February 2026, at the age of 79.